CloudHealth/cht_api_guide/account_api.md

 * `groups`: CloudHealth Perspective Membership

 ## Discovered Read-only Fields

+These fields are discovered after creation by interacting with the AWS API or by parsing a billing statement.

 * `amazon_name`: Display name from within Amazon
 * `owner_id`: AWS Id.
 Discovered from authentication credentials.
 Must be unique.